Head of Flow Cytometry: Dr Rachael Walker

 Building 580, Babraham Institute, Babraham Research Campus, Cambridge, CB22 3AT

-Rachael has over a dozen years of experience in flow cytometry and cell sorting and nearly 10 years of working in flow cytometry core facilities.
+Rachael has over 15 years of experience in flow cytometry and cell sorting and over a dozen years of working in flow cytometry core facilities.
 Rachael joined the core in September 2012, following 7 years running Flow Cytometry Core Facilities at the University of Cambridge.

 Rachael has extensive experience in analysis and sorting cells of differing types including; immunology, cell biology, stem cell biology, large cells such as cardiomyocytes, c. elegans

 eggs; organelles such as nuclei.
 Rachael can provide expertise in experimental setup, optimisation and analysis.
 She can help with optimal instrument set up, post-acquisition analysis of data and preparing figures for papers.

 2005- PhD in Tissue Engineering, Department of Clinical Engineering, University of Liverpool